moneta-rb/moneta/README.md

 Alternatives
 ------------

-* [Moneta](https://github.com/wycats/moneta): Juno is based on Moneta, but Juno supports more features and more backends and is actively developed
 * [Horcrux](https://github.com/technoweenie/horcrux): Used at github, supports batch operations but only Memcached backend
 * [ToyStore](https://github.com/jnunemaker/toystore): ORM mapper for key/value stores
-* [ToyStore Adapter](https://github.com/jnunemaker/adapter): Adapter to key/value stores used by ToyStore, Juno can be used directly with the ToyStore Memory adapter
+* [ToyStore Adapter](https://github.com/jnunemaker/adapter): Adapter to key/value stores used by ToyStore, Moneta can be used directly with the ToyStore Memory adapter

 Authors
 -------

 * Daniel Mendler
 * Hannes Georg
-* Moneta originally by Yehuda Katz and contributors
+* Originally by Yehuda Katz and contributors